-The recursive-iterative SSA method is a zero-phase process which effectively separates high frequency and low frequency parts in the data.
-The zero-phase property preserves the traveltime information in the data, and the low-frequency and high frequency amplitude parts are also preserved.
+The iterative SSA method is a process which effectively separates high frequency and low frequency parts in the data.
 The algorithm showed produce excellent results when applied pre-stack to ground roll attenuation and an excellent resolution in velocity analysis of the real seismic data from Tacutu basin.